sreehari-mx/myPortfolio/content/blog/getting-started-with-hugo.md

 Throughout this journey of building and deploying a **Hugo blog**, I refered to several resources that provided valuable guidance.
 Here are some of them:
 - [Hugo Official Documentation](https://gohugo.io/documentation/) - for learnig Hugo commands and configurations.
 - [Hugo Themes](https://themes.gohugo.io/)- To choose and install a theme for the site.
-- [GitHub Pages](https://pages.github.com/) - To understand how GitHub Pages works for hosting.
 - [https://youtu.be/LIFvgrRxdt4?si=qRrf_WF3hfLLs6Ds](https://youtu.be/LIFvgrRxdt4?si=qRrf_WF3hfLLs6Ds)
 - [https://youtu.be/hjD9jTi_DQ4?si=7e_JRhWTbkEeZXWp](https://youtu.be/hjD9jTi_DQ4?si=7e_JRhWTbkEeZXWp)
 - [https://youtu.be/EZI9kydYhfA?si=5ChEWWfy2omft1v1](https://youtu.be/EZI9kydYhfA?si=5ChEWWfy2omft1v1)